Synthetixio/SIPs/content/sccp/sccp-280.md

 # Abstract

-The `rateStalePeriod` is the number of seconds since the last chainlink price push beyound which exchanges and perps interactions are disabled.
+The `rateStalePeriod` is the number of seconds since the last chainlink price push beyond which exchanges and perps interactions are disabled.

 # Motivation

-The main motivation is to accomodate new perp markets that have a higher chainlink heartbeat.
-Note that the risk on the debt pool and traders is minimal due to the low deviations (20 bp) on most [chainlink feeds](https://docs.chain.link/data-feeds/price-feeds/addresses?network=optimism).
+The main motivation is to accomodate the new perp markets that have a higher chainlink heartbeat.
+Note that the risk on the debt pool and traders is minimal due to the low deviations (20 bp) on all [chainlink feeds](https://docs.chain.link/data-feeds/price-feeds/addresses?network=optimism).

 # Copyright